Pizzahawaiii/PizzaWorldBuffs/README.md

 If updating to the latest version causes any issues, delete `<WoW>/WTF/Account/<Account>/<Server>/<Character>/SavedVariables/PizzaWorldBuffs.lua` and restart WoW.
 If the problems persist, please [create an issue](https://github.com/Pizzahawaiii/PizzaWorldBuffs/issues/new).

-Check the [commit history](https://github.com/Pizzahawaiii/PizzaWorldBuffs/commits/main) to see the latest changes.
+Check the [forum post](https://forum.turtle-wow.org/viewtopic.php?t=13704) or the [commit history](https://github.com/Pizzahawaiii/PizzaWorldBuffs/commits/main) to see the latest changes.

 ## Commands